evanmac123/air/README.md

 `bundle exec rspec -fd; bundle exec rspec --only-failures`

 This will run all tests and then rerun failures one time.
-Our CI runs this exact script after every push to github.
+Our CI runs this exact script after every push to githuh and we rarely run it on our local machines.

 ## Committing Code